Jimmie Johnson: 2002–2005

-In 2004, Johnson started slowly at Rockingham Speedway and Las Vegas Motor Speedway with results of 41st and 16th, after a Top 10 finish in the Daytona 500.
-However, he quickly was able to rebound winning the Carolina Dodge Dealers 400 at Darlington Raceway.
+In 2004, Johnson started slowly at Rockingham Speedway and Las Vegas Motor Speedway with results of 41st and sixteenth, after a top-ten finish in the Daytona 500.
+However, he quickly was able to rebound, winning the Carolina Dodge Dealers 400 at Darlington Raceway.
 Subsequent victories in the Coca-Cola 600, the Pocono 500, and the Pennsylvania 500 came in the middle of the season, seeing Johnson sweep the Pocono races.
 However, finishes of 37th and 32nd at Talladega Superspeedway and Kansas moved him toward the bottom of the point standings.
 Afterward, he was able to win the UAW-GM Quality 500 at Lowe's Motor Speedway.
 The second victory of the 2004 Chase for the Nextel Cup, at the Subway 500 at Martinsville on October 24, 2004, was marred by tragedy.
-Owner Rick Hendrick's son Ricky, twin nieces, brother, and chief engine builder Randy Dorton as well as Joe Turner, Scott Lathram were killed in an airplane crash en route to the race.
-All eight passengers and both pilots died in the incident, and Johnson was told after completion of the race.
-Johnson had a total of eight wins, 20 Top 5's and 23 Top 10 finishes.
+Owner Rick Hendrick's son Ricky, twin nieces, brother, and chief engine builder Randy Dorton, as well as Joe Turner, Scott Lathram, were killed in an airplane crash en route to the race.
+All eight passengers and both pilots died in the incident, and Johnson was told after the completion of the race.
+Johnson had a total of eight wins, twenty top-fives, and 23 top-ten finishes.
 At the end of the season, Johnson finished second in the point standings.

 In 2005, Johnson won at Las Vegas, Lowe's Motor Speedway, Dover International Speedway, and then again at Lowe's.
-In total, Johnson had four consecutive wins at his sponsor (Lowe's) sponsored track in Charlotte, North Carolina.
+In total, Johnson had four consecutive wins at his sponsor's (Lowe's) sponsored track in Charlotte, North Carolina.
 He won the Coca-Cola 600 that year, which broke the record for the most yellow flags in a Cup Series race, by beating Bobby Labonte by .027 seconds.
 Johnson had a chance to win the championship coming into the November 20 season finale at Homestead-Miami Speedway, but finished fifth in points after crashing at the midway point of the event with a tire problem.
-He scored 13 Top 5's, 22 Top 10 finishes, and one pole position.
+He scored thirteen top-fives, 22 top-ten finishes, and one pole position.